NekoLuka/PgPass/README.md

 # PgPass
-A password manager that encrypts passwords under the hood with pgp and your public key.
+A password manager server that encrypts passwords under the hood with pgp and your public key.

 ## Usage
 1. Create a PGP keypair if you haven't already.